 If you do not wish your information to be shared in this way, you will need to opt-out of the Dorset Care Record.
-You can do this by contacting the Privacy Officer on the DCR website.
-The Dorset Care Record have their own Privacy Notice, available on the website.
+You can do this by contacting the Data Protection Officer (details provided on the DCR website Dorset Care Record (dorsetcouncil.gov.uk).
+There is a Privacy Notice for the Dorset Care Record which sets out how they use your information.